XSigmaAnalyitix/XSigma/Docs/graph/PYTORCH_AUTOGRAD_FILE_DETAILS.md

-# PyTorch Autograd: Detailed File Reference
+# XSigma Autograd: Detailed File Reference

 **In-depth information about key source files in the autograd system**